eth-ait/spl/README.md

 python spl/training.py --model_type zero_velocity --data_type rotmat
 ```
 With a unique timestamp, the experiment is stored under `AMASS_EXPERIMENTS` or the given target directory if you run the training command with `--data_dir` flag.
 See flags and possible choices in `spl/training.py`.
+We will add our model and the baselines soon.

 ### Evaluation
 You can evaluate and/or visualize models after training.
 The following command visualizes clips of 60 frames by evaluating the model on the test dataset with full sequences.